solliancenet/MCW-Modernizing-data-analytics-with-SQL-Server-2019/Hands-on lab/Before the HOL - Modernizing data analytics with SQL Server 2019.md

 ## Before the hands-on lab

-Duration: 30 minutes
+Duration: 60 minutes

-### Task 1: Provision lab VM

-For this lab, you will use a custom lab VM that comes preconfigured with all the required software.

-TODO: Add instructions to provision from custom image.

-### Task 2: (Optional) Install software on your own VM or system
+### Task 1: Install software on your own VM or system

-If you are not using the provided lab VM, follow these instructions to install the required software.

 The instructions that follow are the same for either your own system (desktop or laptop), or a Virtual Machine.
 It's best to have at least 4MB of RAM on the management system, and these instructions assume that you are not planning to run the database server or any Containers on the workstation.
 It's also assumed that you are using a current version of Windows, either desktop or server.